California would lose some of its most precious resources without the forests that line the Sacramento River.

 In 1988, as little as 2 percent of these riparian, or riverside, forests remained.
 The Nature Conservancy undertook what was then the largest riparian restoration project in the U.S.

-The Sacramento River project—focusing on the 100-mile stretch between Columa and Red Bluff—has made significant progress toward reversing this negative trend.
+The Sacramento River project—focusing on the 100-mile stretch between Colusa and Red Bluff—has made significant progress toward reversing this negative trend.

 Through groundbreaking conservation strategies, the Sacramento River forests have resurged—with portions completely restored to their original richness.
 At the same time, more space has been made available for public use.